SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.8.md

 <!-- MR 10.3.0 [CU5] - FR 10.3.8 -->

-When, in the Alarm Console, you opened a history tab on a system with a large number of masked alarms and a number of active correlation rules, in some cases, that history tab page would load rather slowly and would be missing some alarms.
+When, in the Alarm Console, you opened a history tab on a system with a large number of masked alarms and a number of active correlation rules, that history tab would load rather slowly and would be missing some alarms.